roshantaneja/School_Notes/History/Research Project/pt 4.md

 Context: List several facts about the source that you’d want to include in your writing -- what IS the source? who produced it? what was happening at the time? what’s the purpose of the source? etc.

+	This article was created as an effort to get people interested in the business aspect of the internet.
+It shows that through electronic-mail and resume servers, its possible to get hired to positions that others (who dont use the internet) wouldnt be able to get into.
+	It also says that other tools like software, fax machines, and cellular telephones will help organize and complete standard job-hunting tasks more efficently than traditional methods.

 Main Ideas.
 Explain in your own words some of the main ideas of the source.
 Explain in 1-2 sentences how it answers your research question.